 A magical jaunt through a towering bamboo forest.

-A few Road to Hana tips:
+Tips for the Road to Hana

-- If you like to have mega-chill vacations, I’d recommend evaluating whether it makes sense to stay the night in Hana, like at the luxe Hana Maui Resort.
-If you do the Road to Hana in just one day (which, to be clear, is what the vast majority of visitors do), driving back and forth can easily take you 15 hours- plus you’ll need to drive back to your accommodations while it’s pitch dark out along a super windy road that frequently drops down to just one-lane for both directions of traffic.
+If you do the Road to Hana in just one day (which, to be clear, is what the vast majority of visitors do), driving back and forth can EASILY take you 15 hours.
+Additionally, you’ll generally need to drive back to your accommodations while it’s pitch dark out along a super windy road that frequently drops down to just one-lane for both directions of traffic.

-On the other hand, if you spend the night in Hana, you can simply end your day relaxing on the Black Sand Beach after all the other tourists have left, having dinner at Hana’s tasty food trucks, like Ae’s Thai Kitchen (it’s so good, guys!), and leisurely make your return trip along the Road to Hana the following day, with some daylight and fresh coffee in your veins.
+On the other hand, if you spend the night in Hana, you can simply end your day relaxing on the Black Sand Beach after all the other tourists have left, having dinner at Hana’s tasty food trucks, like Ae’s Thai Kitchen (it’s SO good, guys!), and leisurely make your return trip along the Road to Hana the following day, with some daylight and fresh coffee in your veins.

-If you aren’t lucky enough to snag reservations at Mama’s Fish House or don’t want to blow half a paycheck on one meal, Cafe des Amis, a surprisingly delicious mixture of Indian, Mediterranean, and French food is another fantastic option in Pāʻia.
+If you aren’t lucky enough to snag reservations at Mama’s Fish House or don’t want to blow half a paycheck on one meal, Cafe des Amis, a surprisingly delicious mixture of Indian, Mediterranean, and French food, is another fantastic option in Pāʻia.

 Day 4: Beach day and exploring the ‘Iao Valley